Sergio Hernández (racing driver): Early years

 Hernández's career started in karting in 1998, lasting until 2001 when he moved up to formula racing with Portuguese Formula BMW and Spanish Formula Toyota.

-In 2002 he debuted in Spanish Formula Three, driving for the Azteca team, where he would stay for 2003.
-In 2003 he also drove for Azteca in British Formula 3, driving some races.
+In 2002, Hernández debuted in Spanish Formula Three, driving for the Azteca team, where he would stay for 2003.
+In 2003, he also drove for Azteca in British Formula 3, driving some races.
 He also drove part of the World Series Light season.
 He remained in Spanish F3 for 2004, only moving to the Campos team.
 He got a taste of World Series by Nissan, driving part of the season for the Saulnier team.

 GP2 Series

-In 2005 he drove in the GP2 Series, partnered with Juan Cruz Álvarez, although Campos struggled throughout the season.
+In 2005, Hernández drove in the GP2 Series, partnered with Juan Cruz Álvarez, although Campos struggled throughout the season.
 He moved to Durango for 2006, partnering Lucas di Grassi, but results were even more sparse.
 During the GP2 season finale at Valencia, he drove for the Trident Racing team, replacing Ricardo Risatti who had himself replaced the injured Pastor Maldonado for three race meetings.

 World Touring Car Championship

 Proteam Motorsport (2007–2008; 2010)

 Hernández switched to touring cars in 2007, racing a BMW 320si for Proteam Motorsport in the 2007 World Touring Car Championship season.
 He finished 20th in the drivers' standings that season after participating in nine of the eleven rounds.

-He continued to race for Proteam in 2008 alongside Stefano D'Aste.
+Hernández continued to race for Proteam in 2008 alongside Stefano D'Aste.
 He took his first outright podium finish at the 2008 FIA WTCC Race of Japan, finishing third behind Tom Coronel and Augusto Farfus in the drying conditions of race one.
-That year he won the Independents' Trophy for the first time.
+That year, he won the Independents' Trophy for the first time.

-He rejoined Proteam in 2010 after BMW reduced their involvement in the series.
+Hernández rejoined Proteam in 2010 after BMW reduced their involvement in the series.